 Data is the basis of AI/ML

-Data is the crucial foundation of all artificial intelligence (AI) technology from which all models of machine learning is built on.
-Lighthouse8 specialises a particular process of AI known as machine learning (ML), building predictive models for algorithms to seek out ongoing applications.
+Data is the crucial foundation of all artificial intelligence (AI) technology from which all models of machine learning are built on.
+Lighthouse8 specialises a particular process of AI known as machine learning (ML); building predictive models for algorithms to seek out ongoing applications.
 It is a completely automated process that assists the technology in predicting unseen or future cases.

 For companies and brands interested in digital transformation, such technology results in streamlined work for individuals, easier identification of customer opportunities and delivering more effectively to the market.
-The ML models, however, can only be as good as the data which they are built on, therefore rigorous, collection practices are important at the initial stages.
+The ML models, however, can only be as good as the data which they are built on.
+Therefore, rigorous collection practices are important during the initial stages.
 Digital transformation also requires business intelligence, which is just as crucial in the process of achieving successful digital transformation.

 Why is business intelligence important?